Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 You unlock the door in Snowmass or Edwards after a long winter away and the yard always tells two stories at once.
 The patio furniture looks exactly where you left it, yet the spruce nearest the walk looks thinner than memory, and the lawn has a pale band along the drive where plow grit sat for months.
 May arrival week is not the time to solve everything in one afternoon.
 It is the time to read what changed, write it down, and line up help before guests expect a postcard view.

 Start with a slow lap that ignores cosmetics.
 Feel turf near the road for grit that still sits in crowns.
 Look up into canopies for broken hangers you never noticed from inside.
-If irrigation already ran on a schedule while you were gone, confirm heads still throw where plants actually live, not only where the controller thinks they live.
+If irrigation already ran on a schedule while you were gone, confirm heads still throw where plants actually live—not only where the controller thinks they live.

 The lawn story is usually water plus wear

 Second-home turf often shows dog paths, delivery tire tracks, and corners that dried because a head tilted after freeze.
-Match what you see with May transition turf and watering guide before you chase a product label.
+Match what you see with our May transition turf and watering guide before you chase a product label.
 Our turf care visits work better when you send dated photos from the same angles you care about for summer.

-Do not mow low on the first day back to “make it look even.”
+Do not mow low on the first day back to "make it look even."
 Short cuts on stressed cool-season grass buy heat stress later.
 Note whether footprints linger in soft zones; that pattern belongs in the same email as turf color photos.
+Pale bands along drives often mix salt, sand, and compaction rather than disease—rake lightly to lift matted blades when soil is firm enough to walk without sinking.

 Evergreens and the wind that returns in May